colkeaz/LAB-ACT-3/README.md

 The character classes and mechanics are inspired by **Mobile Legends: Bang Bang**, though simplified for demonstration purposes.
 This implementation serves as a foundation that could be expanded into a more comprehensive game system with additional features like actual combat calculations, character interactions, and more sophisticated battle simulations.

 Special thanks to our instructor, **Ma'am Fatima Marie Agdon** for her dedication on teaching this programming language.
-Ofcourse, to the Python community for providing excellent documentation and resources that make learning object-oriented programming accessible.
+Of course, to the Python community for providing excellent documentation and resources that make learning object-oriented programming accessible.